jv-albuquerque/Template-Game-Jam-2D/README.md

 ## TODO
 * Add connection with GameJolt database
 * Add "How to use" for all topics
+* Refactor some code to optimize the usability

 ## Authors
 * **João Vitor Filgueira Albuquerque** - [Portfolio](https://jvalbuquerque.com.br)